virtualcode/SED-for-Big-Data/README.md

 * Most (all) editors loaded contents in memory.
 * Memory was expensive per MEG... $$$ GIG's $$$.
 * Editors and tools developed to deal with files larger than available memory.
   - cat, split, join, grep, tr, tee, comm, uniq, awk, perl, col, fmt, etc.
   - troff, nroff
   - regular expressions

-SED will process text files with unlimited size.
+SED will process text files of almost unlimited size.
 * Does not load the file in memory.
 * Reads sequentially through file and writes output as it processes through the file.
 * Uses record addressing scheme based on lines,